BMX: History

 BMX began during the early 1970s in the United States when children began racing their bicycles on dirt tracks in southern California, inspired by the motocross stars of the time.
 The size and availability of the Schwinn Sting-Ray and other wheelie bikes made them the natural bike of choice for these races, since they were easily customized for better handling and performance.
 BMX racing was a phenomenon by the mid-1970s.
-Children were racing standard road bikes off road around purpose-built tracks in California.
+Children were racing standard road bikes off-road around purpose-built tracks in California.

-The motorcycle racing documentary On Any Sunday (1971) is generally credited with inspiring the movement nationally in the United States; its opening scene shows kids riding their Sting-Rays off road.
+The motorcycle racing documentary On Any Sunday (1971) is generally credited with inspiring the movement nationally in the United States; its opening scene shows kids riding their Sting-Rays off-road.
 By the middle of that decade, the sport achieved critical mass, and manufacturers began creating bicycles designed especially for the sport.

-US timeline
+American timeline

 In 1974, George E. Esser founded the National Bicycle League as a non-profit bicycle motocross sanctioning organization.
 Before they set up the NBL, Esser and his wife, Mary, sanctioned motorcycle races with the American Motocross Association (AMA).
 Their two sons, Greg and Brian, raced motorcycles, but also enjoyed riding and racing BMX with their friends.
 It was their sons' interest, and the lack of BMX organizations in the East, which prompted Esser to start the NBL in Florida.

 By 1977, the American Bicycle Association (ABA) was organized as a national sanctioning body for the growing sport.

 Freestyle BMX is now one of the staple events at the annual Summer X Games Extreme Sports competition and the Etnies Backyard Jam, held primarily on the East and West coasts of the United States.
 The popularity of the sport has increased due to its relative ease and availability of places to ride and do tricks.